jacobsr1146/OOAD_FinalProject/README.md

 # OOAD_FinalProject :: BE A GM
 # Sheldon Ray, Tyler Devlin, Jacob Reynolds
-Needs MATPLOT and NUMPY for compliation
-Need to execute the Users.py file to run the code
+Needs MATPLOT and NUMPY for compliation, to execute the code run the Users.py file